Atlassian Agent

 After successful Atlassian Agent configuration:

-Train users on Atlassian integration features
+User Training: Train users on both Jira and Confluence integration features

 Last updated